learningequality/ka-lite-installers/osx/release-docs/README.md

  8. Run `kalite manage setup --noinput`.
  9. Start the server again by clicking on `Start KA Lite` in the menu option.

-**Note:** You can specify another another assessment items archive that you've downloaded at the `unpack_assessment_zip` step above, as long as it's compatible on this version of KA Lite.
+**Note:** You can specify another assessment items archive that you've downloaded at the `unpack_assessment_zip` step above, as long as it's compatible on this version of KA Lite.

 ## Uninstall KA Lite